|(a) A person desiring to be an appraiser trainee under

 during the term of an appraiser trainee's authorization, by completing

-a form approved by the board and paying a fee set by the board, and
+a form approved by the board, paying a fee set by the board, and beginning

-shall assume all the duties, responsibilities, and obligations of
+course and shall assume all the duties, responsibilities, and obligations

 (g) The sponsoring certified appraiser and any authorized